FOSSRIT/augur-slack-percival/README.md

 ## Prerequisites

 1. **Python**: Make sure Python is installed on your machine.
-2. **psycopg2**: Install the psycopg2 library to interact with PostgreSQL. pip install psycopg2
+2. **psycopg2**: Install the psycopg2 library using pip to interact with PostgreSQL.
-3. **Sir Perceval**: Install Perceval to collect data from Slack.
+3. **Sir Perceval**: Install Perceval using pip to collect data from Slack.
 4. **Slack Bot**: Create a bot for the specific Slack workspace and obtain the API token.

 ## Files Included